shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 The search database labelled `Uniprot_cRAP_SAV_indel_translatedbed.FASTA` is the input database that will be used to match MS/MS to peptide sequences via a sequence database search.

-For this, the sequence database-searching program called [SearchGUI](https://compomics.github.io/projects/searchgui.html) will be used.The created dataset collection of the three *MGF files* in the history is used as the MS/MS input.
+For this, the sequence database-searching program called [SearchGUI](https://compomics.github.io/projects/searchgui.html) will be used.The generated dataset collection of the three *MGF files* in the history is used as the MS/MS input.
 We will walk through a number of these settings in order to utilize SearchGUI on these example MGF files.

 #### SearchGUI